yongkanghe/ack-k10/README.md

 3. Remove all the relevant snapshots
 4. Remove the objects from the storage bucket

-# Cick my photo to watch the how-to video.
+# Cick my photo to watch how-to video.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/clGcZbdaQPE/0.jpg)](https://www.youtube.com/watch?v=clGcZbdaQPE)

 # For more details about ACK Backup and Restore